- Application Process

 We Encourage & Value Diversity!

-Southern Illinois University School of Medicine is an Affirmative Action/Equal Opportunity employer and provides equal employment and educational opportunities for all qualified persons without regard to race, color, religion, sex, national origin, age, disability, genetic information, sexual orientation, veteran status or marital status in accordance with local, state and federal law.
+Southern Illinois University School of Medicine is an Affirmative Action/Equal Opportunity employer and provides equal employment and educational opportunities for all qualified persons without regard to race, color, religion, sex, national origin, age, disability, genetic information, sexual orientation, protected veteran status or marital status in accordance with local, state and federal law.

 If at any time during the application, testing or interviewing stage, you would like to request a reasonable accommodation, please contact our office at 545-7572.